-The premise behind the game is simple: Take control of a group of little men and send them around a variety of landscapes looking for other little men to blow up or shoot them in the face.
-Displaying Sensible Software's special sense of humor and uncanny ability to make wickedly playable games, Cannon Fodder is simultaneously ridiculous and very smart.
-Much too smart for the media of the time, who were outraged by the game's over the top comic violence and seemingly casual attitude to war, all clearly sarcastic.
-Weapons include the standard issue machine gun, grenades and bazookas, but the more explosive weapons will need to be found lying around.
-You will also have to be alert at all times to booby traps too!
-Back then, none of the equivalents to Cannon Fodder could match Cannon Fodder's ingenious level design and delightful attention to detail.
-The game's control simplicity is what really makes the game work, and makes it so addicting (much like the i.e. Sensible Soccer game).
-And do not forget the real message of that game: beneath the whimsical cartoon graphics is a message about the cost of war that will start to weigh down on you as the Boot Hill title-menu screen fills with memorials for your fallen troops whilst other new recruits keep coming....
+STORY / GAMEPLAY The premise behind this game is simple: You take control of a special ops team that's spawned in a large variety of hostile territories and landscapes, on a search and destroy mission against enemy patrols, military bases, buildings and vehicles.
+The game is displaying Sensible Software's special sense of humor and uncanny ability to make wickedly playable games, so Cannon Fodder is funny and smart at the same time.
+Note: In fact, Cannon Fodder is far too smart for the media of the time who were outraged by the game's over-the-top comic violence and seemingly casual attitude towards war combat, all being clearly sarcastic.
+The available weapons for your team include the standard machine gun, grenades and bazookas.
+But advancing through the game you'll have to locate and take more explosive and powerful weapons.
+You will also have to be alerted at all times to avoid booby traps and ground artillery!
+During the mid 90s, no game could match Cannon Fodder's ingenious level design and delightful attention to detail.
+The simplicity of its controls is the ingredient that really makes things work and turns this game into a very addictive formula (much like the Sensible Soccer games).
+In addition, we should never forget the real message of this game: beneath the whimsical cartoon graphics the developers send us a message about the cost of war that will start to weigh down on you as the Boot Hill title-menu screen fills with memorials dedicated to your fallen troops whilst other new recruits keep coming...for more!

 In-game music sample: